Incurred Claim Ratio (ICR) in Health Insurance

 Health insurance is a must-have for every individual in today’s world.
 With the increasing cost of healthcare, it has become difficult for people to afford medical treatments without insurance.
 However, simply buying health insurance is not enough.
 One must also understand the various terms associated with health insurance, such as the Incurred Claim Ratio (ICR) to assess the performance and reliability of insurance providers.
 This article highlights everything you need to know about the incurred claim ratio in health insurance.

-What is the Incurred Claim Ratio (ICR)?
+What is the Incurred Claim Ratio (ICR) in health insurance?

 The Incurred Claim Ratio (ICR) is a measure of an insurance company's profitability.
 It is the ratio of the total amount of claims paid by the insurer to the total amount of premiums collected from policyholders during a fiscal year.
 Simply put, ICR represents the percentage of the insurance premium that the insurer must pay out as claims to its policyholders.
 This ratio is expressed as a percentage and serves as an indicator of an insurance company's ability to manage claims effectively.

-How do you calculate the incurred claim ratio?
+How is the incurred claim ratio calculated?

 To calculate the incurred claim ratio, we need to consider the total amount of claims paid by the insurer and the total amount of premiums collected during a fiscal year.
 The formula for calculating ICR is: